Hissatsu Shigotonin V

-Hissatsu Shigotonin V (必殺仕事人V) is a Japanese television jidaigeki or period drama that was broadcast in 1985 to 1986.
+Hissatsu Shigotonin V (必殺仕事人V) is a Japanese television jidaigeki drama that was broadcast in 1985 to 1986.
 It is the 23rd in the Hissatsu series.
 Isuzu Yamada made her final appearance in the Hissatsu series.

 Plot

 Kumihimoya no Ryu is a maker of cords used to tie obi and is an ex-ninja.
 Hanaya no Masa runs flower shop.
 They join Nakamura Mondo and Oriku’s Shigotonin team replacing Hide and Yuji in the sequel to Hissatsu Shigotonin IV.